-Topic Advances in machine learning: the effectiveness of reinforcement learning in turn-based strategy games Research question How effective is reinforcement learning for improving performance in turn-based strategy games?
+Торіс Advances in machine learning: the effectiveness of reinforcement learning in turn-based strategy games Research question How effective is reinforcement learning for improving performance in turn-based strategy games?

-Approach A practical investigation involving the comparison of the success of different algorithms in the playing of the Connect-4 game. ---------- ---
+Approach A practical investigation involving the comparison of the success of different algorithms in the playing of the Connect-4 game.

-Topic The feasibility of wireless networking in a city-wide context Research question To what extent is wireless networking a feasible alternative to cabled networking within a whole-city context?
-Approach A feasibility study of the hardware and communications needed to set up a city-wide network in wireless and cabled systems.
+Торіс The feasibility of wireless networking in a city-wide context Research question To what extent is wireless networking a feasible alternative to cabled networking within a whole-city context?
+Approach A feasibility study of the hardware and communications needed to set up a city- wide network in wireless and cabled systems.
+Topic Advances in computer processing

-Topic Advances in computer processing Research question How likely is it that fuzzy logic will replace binary logic in the next five years?
+TOPIC Advances in computer processing Research question How likely is it that fuzzy logic will replace binary logic in the next five years?
 Approach An investigation into the current state of implementation of multi-state logic and the differences between this and binary state logic.